 While much of the day-to-day work is carried out by our elected and appointed leaders, union work doesn’t stop there!
 We are always in need of volunteers to become more active in UFF-FIU.
 The more voices we have, the better advocates we can be for our colleagues across the FIU campus.

 Depending on your interests and time commitments, that may be volunteering on a committee.
-For others, you may want to start as a union advocate within your department.
-Talk to your colleagues about joining, bring them to union events, speak at your department meetings about recent union activities, hang a UFF flyer on your office door–whatever you can to do to spread the word, we appreciate it!
+For others, you may want to start as a department liaison.
+In this role, you would be asked to talk to your colleagues about joining UFF, bring them to union events, speak at your department meetings about recent union activities, hang a UFF flyer on your office door–whatever you can to do to spread the word, we appreciate it!